-An event is not eligible if the sponsor organisation is required to support the student/s to attend the event as part of its commercial activities or other 'business as usual' activities.
+An event is not eligible if the sponsor organisation is required to support the student or group of students to attend the event as part of its commercial activities or other 'business as usual' activities.
+Incursions, including franchised in-house events, are also not eligible.